BransbyHorses/equine-training-tracker-app/README.md

 ## Usage examples

-On first instance, pass "fields" to the script to add the required data:
+On first instance, pass "fields" to the script to add the required data.
+(Note: The API might throw an error if the DB contains duplicate fields - just ignore it).

 ```
 node devtools/upload-equines.js "fields"